JayantDevkar/Quiz-App/README.md

 My friends don't stay updated on me becuase I don't post on social media.

 ## Solution
-Created a quiz that will not only test their knowledge about me but also update them about me. (a lil narcissistic, ik :} )
+Created a quiz that will not only test their knowledge about me but also update them about me. (lil narcissistic, ik :} )

 ## Stack
 It's a full stack app.